Delphi's COVID-19 Trends and Impact Surveys (CTIS)

 An international version of the survey was conducted by the University of Maryland in collaboration with Facebook.
 Its data is available separately.

-Detailed technical documentation about the survey is available on our site for data users.
+The CTIS Methodology Report gives technical details about the survey design and data collection process, and detailed technical documentation about the survey is available on our site for data users.

 What are the surveys for?